Simple Log

 The only dependency for simple_log is the Python standard library logging module

 This package is made up of one Python module called log_utilities.py within the simple_log module.
-It has these members
+It has two functions

 simple_log.get_log(logname=None)